Pretz333/pretz.dev/README.md

 - [x] Projects page content
 - [x] Contact page basic format
 - [x] Contact page content
+- [x] Add the missing page header (with an h1) to the projects page
 - [x] Targets and rel attributes on links
 - [x] Re-add the Content-Security-Policy to index and projects now that we're using some JS
 - [ ] [Finalize designs](#finalize-design-steps)